Abdulmojeed58/My-Quran-Application/README.md

 # QURAN APP

 A Quran app that show all chapters and verses of the Holy Quran.
-And also an option to bookmark the any verse or verses.
+And also an option to bookmark any verse or verses.

 ## API Reference